bculley/ngx-angular-loading/README.md

 ## Step 2.
 Include NGXLoadingService in your component
-Use the service to *start* and *finish* the different loading screens You may use *$loading* for legacy or rename your references to ngxLoadingService
+Use the service to *start* and *finish* the different loading screens You may use *$loading* for legacy or rename your references to ngxLoadingService.

 ```ts
 import { Component } from '@angular/core';